johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Say what you mean, mean what you say.
 Say what you do, do what you say.

+- Dont cheat, dont mislead, dont talk behind others backs, dont act sneaky, dont avoid doing things you should or need to do

 # Be the good: Intelligent ACTION is power